Two Minors Among 18 People Arrested In Kilimani Partying Naked

 Eighteen people are in police custody after they were busted partying while naked in an estate in Kilimani area, Nairobi.

-A police report indicates that the individuals aged between 14-30 years were found in a house at Hurliqueen Courts Metropolitan located in Jamhuri estate.
+A police report indicates that the individuals (male and female) aged between 14-30 years were found in a house at Hurliqueen Courts Metropolitan located in Jamhuri estate.

 The arrest followed a tip-off from one of the residents in the apartment who reported the incident at about 6.45 pm on Sunday.